• Skip to primary navigation

 • Ultra cheesy - Two kinds of cheese for max melt and stretch

-• Hearty and filling - Crispy potatoes keep it grounded
+• filling and filling - Crispy potatoes keep it grounded

 • Meal prep win - Reheats like a dream and makes a big batch

-Whether you're feeding a crowd or just want leftovers for days, it doesn't miss.
+Whether you're feeding a crowd or just want leftovers for days, it doesn't miss, similar in crowd-pleasing spirit to flavor-packed pork mains for crowds.

 Here’s What You’ll Need

-Every layer adds something, and the ingredients are simple to grab.
+Every layer adds something, and the ingredients are simple to grab, with potatoes diced about ½-inch so they cook evenly.

 A top-down view of ingredients and prepared food on a rustic wooden cutting board against a textured blue-brown background.
 In the center, a black bowl contains shredded chicken covered in buffalo sauce.
 Surrounding the chicken are various ingredients: a bottle of "RANCH" sauce with a green cap, cubed red potatoes and yellow corn, shredded orange cheddar cheese, crumbled bacon bits, sliced green onions, a block of white cream cheese, and a small bowl of sour cream.
 The wooden cutting board has natural grain patterns and a weathered appearance.
 The lighting creates subtle shadows beneath each ingredient, and the composition is shot from directly above with sharp focus throughout.
 The background has a mottled effect with darker blue tones around the edges transitioning to lighter brown tones near the center.
 Save for Later!

-• Cooked Chicken - Shredded or diced (leftovers work perfectly)
+• Cooked Chicken - Shredded or diced (leftovers work perfectly; rotisserie chicken is an easy shortcut)

 • Russet or Yukon Gold Potatoes - Diced small for even cooking